Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Monte Carlo Simulations

 We verified \eqref{Eqn:MeanSpecEffTetheredNodes} and \eqref{Eqn:MeanSpecEffTetheredNodesNoBudget} by Monte Carlo simulations of the network topology.
-We placed base stations in a circular network of radius 8$R$.
-The numbers of base stations were selected to achieve relative densities of base stations to wireless nodes of 20\%, 10\% and 5\%.
-The network of base stations was then re-centered such that a base-station exists at the origin.
-4000 wireless nodes were then placed in a circular network of radius $R$, centered on the network of base stations with $R$ selected to achieve a wireless node density of $1 \times 10^{-3}$ nodes m$^{-2}$.
+We placed base stations in a circular network of radius 4$R$.
+The numbers of base stations were selected to achieve relative densities of base stations to interferers of 20\%, 10\% and 5\%.
+The network of base stations was then re-centered such that a base-station is at the origin.
+4000 interferers were then placed in a circular network of radius $R$, centered on the base station at the origin with $R$ selected to achieve a wireless-node density of $10^{-3}$ nodes m$^{-2}$.
 This experiment was repeated 1000 times.
-For each trial, the spectral efficiency of a randomly selected link in the center-most cell (to reduce edge-effects) was collected and averaged.
-The transmit power of each wireless node was set according to \eqref{Eqn:PowerControlHex} with $P_M = \infty$ (to simulate the sufficient power case) or $P_M = 200\, mW$. $G_t = 10^{-5}m^\alpha$, thermal noise power of $ 10^{-14}$ W, and $\alpha = 4$, were assumed.
+For each trial, the spectral efficiency of a link placed in the center-most cell was collected and averaged.
+The transmit power of each wireless node was set according to \eqref{Eqn:PowerControlHex} with $P_M = \infty$ (to simulate the sufficient power case) or $P_M = 200\, mW$. $G_t = 10^{-5}m^\alpha$, and $\alpha = 4$, were assumed.

-Figure \ref{Fig:RandomTetheredNodesNoPowerLimit} shows results of Monte Carlo simulations and the asymptotic expression given by\eqref{Eqn:MeanSpecEffTetheredNodesNoBudget} for systems with unlimited transmit powers per node.
-Note that the simulations match the asymptotic results to within 10\% when $N\geq 9$ for a relative base station to wireless node density of 20\%.
+Figure \ref{Fig:RandomTetheredNodesNoPowerLimit} shows results of Monte Carlo simulations and the asymptotic expression given by \eqref{Eqn:MeanSpecEffTetheredNodesNoBudget} for systems with unlimited transmit powers per node.
+Note that the simulations match the asymptotic results to within 10\% when $N\geq 9$ for a relative base-station to wireless-node density of 20\%.
 For lower relative densities, the convergence is slower.
-For 10\% relative density, the the simulations match the asymptotic expression to within 10\% only when $N \geq 19$ and only when $N \geq 38$ for 5\% relative density.
+For 10\% relative density, the simulations match the asymptotic expression to within 10\% only when $N \geq 20$ and only when $N \geq 37$ for 5\% relative density.
 The rate of convergence for random cells is slower than that for hexagonal cells because the range of transmit powers is much larger for random cells compared to hexagonal cells which results in slower convergence, as explained in Section \ref{Sec:MonteCarloHex}.
+Figure \ref{Fig:RandomTetheredNodesPowerLimit} shows simulations of systems with a 200 mW transmit power limit.
+The target received power $p_t = 10^{-12}$.
+For relative base-station to wireless-node densities of 20\%, 10\%, and 5\%, the simulated area-averaged spectral efficiencies are within 10\% of the asymptotic prediction when $N \geq 6$, $N\geq 9$ and $N \geq 9$ respectively.
+The convergence of the simulated area-averaged spectral efficiencies to the asymptotic values is faster for systems with limited transmit power as the range of transmit powers in the network is smaller when there is a bound on the transmit power.